 Moving through the stages of addiction comes to an abrupt crash in the seventh stage.
 Living with an addiction is dangerous and often results in a crisis.
 In this stage, a fatal overdose is a severe risk.
 During the crisis stage of addiction, a plea for help may occur.
 If treatment is accepted, the habit can end in hope.
 Medically monitored detox is the first step to recovery.
 After that, deciding to receive treatment, detox, and initiate treatment saves lives.
 Relapse is always a danger, but successful recovery is possible.

 Understanding the stages of addiction can help loved ones trying to support a loved one with a substance use disorder.
-If you need more information about the stages of addiction for a loved one, Tennessee Valley Recovery has many programs.
+If you need more information about the stages of addiction for a loved one, Tennessee Valley Recovery near Knoxville has many treatment programs.
 Our understanding and compassionate staff will assist you in an assessment or evaluation and form a personalized treatment plan to meet your needs.